Ports of Equatorial Guinea (Malabo, Bata)

 - Water's depth: 14.5 m

 - Port of Malabo is located on Bioko Island

-Port of Malabo belongs to the Central African Economic Area
+The Port of Malabo belongs to the Central African Economic Area of the African Civilisation.

 Regional Economic Communities:

 - Economic and Monetary Community of Central Africa (CEMAC)